jlarge11/berserknobel/README.md

 ### Creating the site-prod workspace
 Follow all of the same steps you took in the previous section when you created the `hostedzone-prod` workspace.

+### Forking this repo
+At this point, you'll probably want to fork this repo and potentially rename it to something that resembles the domain name you chose.
+Also, if you're doing anything more long term, you might also want to take the `main-ui` folder and break that out into its own Git repo.

 ### Changing your code to use your domain
 To change the code base to the domain you're using, run the following command: